Orioles homer 3 more times in an 11-3 rout of Minnesota; they can sweep the series Wednesday

 UP NEXT

-Wells was supposed to pitch the series finale Wednesday, and his replacement was unclear.
+Wells was supposed to pitch the series finale Wednesday, and the Orioles did not announce a replacement after the game.
 RHP Pablo López (1-2) starts for Minnesota.

 AP MLB: https://apnews.com/hub/mlb